lospooky/synoshows/README.md

 ### Testing
 I have provided a couple relatively hassle-free test scripts.
 They are useful for troubleshooting potential issues.
-Also, their aim is to help you find a configuration setup of your liking and more generally to assist you with tweaking my scripts to your liking.
+Also, their aim is to help you find a configuration setup of your liking and more generally to assist you with tweaking my scripts.
 Have fun!

 * `test_pushbullet.py` is a very simple script to verify everything is in order with PushBullet functionality.
 API key, note content, etc...
 * `test_dl_complete_mockdata.py` instead allows you to test the whole processing stack without requiring any actual download to complete on your Synology NAS.<br>